ymuichiro/quick_learning_symbol_en/03_account.md

 ```

 #### publicKey
-Account information which has just been created on the client side and is not used yet in the blockchain is not recorded.
-Account information will be recorded when receiving a transaction as a destination, then public key information will be recorded when sending a signed transaction.
-Therefore, publicKey is noted as`00000...`at this moment.
+Account information which has just been created on the client side and has not yet been involved in a transaction on the blockchain is not recorded.
+Account information will be stored on the blockchain when when the address first appears in a transaction.
+Therefore, the publicKey is noted as `00000...` at this moment.

 #### UInt64
-JavaScript will overflow when numbers are too large, so ID and amount are managed in the sdk's own format called UInt64.
-Use toString() to convert to string, compact() to convert to number and  toHex()  to convert to hexadecimal.
+JavaScript will overflow when numbers are too large, so ID and amount are managed in the SDK's own format called UInt64.
+Use toString() to convert to string, compact() to convert to number and toHex()  to convert to a hexadecimal.

 ```js
 console.log("addressHeight:"); //Block height at which the address is recorded